botre/anki-decks/src/databases.md

 ## Deadlock

 A situation in which two or more transactions are waiting for one another to give up locks.

-## Fragmentation

-The process of dividing the database into a smaller multiple parts.

 ## Clustered index